freeradical13/freeradical13.github.io/index.md

 ## Cancer

 A [neoplasm][] (or tumor) is an excessive and abnormal growth of a tissue that forms a large mass, often proximately due to excessive cell division or abnormal cell death.
 If a tumor has the ability to spread to another part of the body, then it's called a [cancer][] (or malignant tumor).
 If a cancer does spread to another part of the body, then it has [metastasized][].
-If a tumor does not spread, it's called a [benign tumor][], although some benign tumors may not be benign in effect and may cause damage such as benign brain tumors.
+If a tumor does not spread, it's called a [benign tumor][].
 An example of a common benign tumor is a [mole][mole tumor].
+Some benign tumors may not be benign in effect and may cause damage such as benign brain tumors.

 A [proto-oncogene][] is a gene that has the potential to cause cancer through mutation or over-expression.
 Once a proto-oncogene leads to cancer, it becomes an [oncogene][].

-Examples of proto-oncogenes and oncogenes:
+Examples of oncogenes:

-* [Src][] (or c-Src or sarc): Tyrosine kinase.
+* [Src][] (or c-Src or sarc): Encodes Tyrosine Kinase.
 [Over-expression of the SRC gene][src cancer] may cause cancer by activating other signaling proteins.
 * [Ras][] (or K-ras): Encodes the Ras G-Protein which relays a growth factor signal to a protein kinase cascade which stimulates the cell cycle.
 Mutations in Ras may cause over-production of the Ras protein which can trigger the protein kinase cascade without growth factor.

 [Tumor-suppressor genes][] encode proteins that help prevent uncontrolled cell growth.